emmt/NuvuCameras.jl/doc/conversion.md

 ### Other Types

-C type `NcImage` defines the type of the pixels of an image, it is an alias to `unsigned short` and defined as a constant eaqul to `UInt16` in Julia.
+Julia type `Image` is the equivallent to the C type `NcImage` which defines the type of the pixels of an image.
+In C, `NcImage` is an alias to `unsigned short`; hence `Image` is defined as a constant equal to `UInt16` in Julia.

 ### Callbacks